JavaScript Numbers

 Interview Tips and Tricks

-Practice Type Conversion: Be comfortable with converting between strings and numbers, and understand the nuances of
+• Practice Type Conversion: Be comfortable with converting between strings and numbers, and understand the nuances of parseInt, parseFloat, and Number.

-Edge Cases: Always consider edge cases such as very large numbers, very small numbers, and special values like
+• Edge Cases: Always consider edge cases such as very large numbers, very small numbers, and special values like NaN, Infinity, and -Infinity.

 Common Mistakes

-Assuming All Numbers Are Safe Integers: JavaScript numbers can only safely represent integers in the range of
+• Assuming All Numbers Are Safe Integers: JavaScript numbers can only safely represent integers in the range of -(2^53 - 1) to (2^53 - 1).
+Use BigInt for larger integers.

 By mastering JavaScript numbers and understanding their intricacies, you will be well-equipped to handle a variety of interview questions and real-world problems involving numerical computations.
 Regular practice and a solid grasp of advanced topics will deepen your understanding and improve your problem-solving skills.